aiforsite/insta360-prosessing/README.md

 - `min_box_area`: Ignore detections smaller than this pixel area (filters out noise).
 - `blur_radius`: Gaussian blur radius applied to each bounding box.
 - `fallback_full_frame`: When `true`, fall back to full-frame blur if no people are detected or the detector is unavailable.
+- `test_task_uuid`: UUID of a process-recording-task used when running `processing_runner.py --test`.
 ```

 > **Security note:** `config.json` now contains API keys and other secrets.
 Keep it out of version control or manage environment-specific copies securely.

+- `fallback_video_categories`: Preference order for existing videos to reuse if stitched upload fails.

 ## Usage